Sprillow/iamp2p-ui/src/README.md

 This entire part (agents, goals, edges, goalMembers, whoami) of the redux state is data from Holochain

-Agents are essentially the “users”.
+Agents are essentially the "users".
 More data needs to be fetched from Holochain and stored here

   agents: [
     'HcSciGpYDHTaa5dmw583AO7Jy9kHz9K3gu6MtTsB8Nwbfe3y3hD8rOb9aj5B8za'
   ],

-“Goals” are the primary content type of the app.
-They’re fetched from Holochain and stored and updated here in the state
+"Goals" are the primary content type of the app.
+They're fetched from Holochain and stored and updated here in the state

   goals: {
     QmacZTkPm6qNf7sHFuHa8HEg8EPVJ6kcBi4ZyHLr1JrVCN: {